 You must file the late returns as soon as possible, stating your reason for filing late.
-You should contact the Internal Revenue Service representative serving your area, or the Internal Revenue official who travels through your area (details can be obtained from your nearest U.S. consulate or Embassy), or you can write to the Internal Revenue Service, Assistant Commissioner (International), Attn: CP:IN:C:TPS, 950 L'Enfant Plaza South, S.W., Washington, DC 20024, and ask for advice on filing the returns.
+For advice on filing the returns, you should contact the Internal Revenue Service representative serving your area, or the Internal Revenue official who travels through your area (details can be obtained from your nearest U.S. consulate or Embassy), or you can write to the Internal Revenue Service, Assistant Commissioner (International), Attn: CP:IN:D:CS, 950 L'Enfant Plaza South, S.W., Washington, DC 20024.